xbmc/addon-check/README.md

---branch                    name of the branch the tool is to run on --PR                        only when the tool is running on a pull request --allow-folder-id-mismatch  allow the addon's folder name and id to mismatch
+--branch                    name of the branch the tool is to run on --PR                        only when the tool is running on a pull request --allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --exclude-file              files/folders to exclude from permissions and file extension checks --exclude-file-ext          file extensions to exclude from permissions and file extension checks
 ```